How to future-proof a lifestyle block or farm with 6 design strategies

 Get some panels (or gates) to fit together into a pen.

-Ideally our panels would have been sized to fit our trailer as we often cart livestock.
-We have used them to:
+Ideally, panels would have been sized to fit my trailer as I often cart livestock.
+I’ve used them to:

 • house guinea fowl until they settle in